satellite-image-deep-learning/techniques/README.md

 * [Sentinel-2 satellite imagery for crop classification using unsupervised clustering](https://medium.com/devseed/sentinel-2-satellite-imagery-for-crop-classification-part-2-47db3745eb49) -> label groups of pixels based on temporal trends of their NDVI values
 * [sourcerer](https://github.com/benjaminmlucas/sourcerer) -> A Bayesian-inspired deep learning method for semi-supervised domain adaptation designed for land cover mapping from satellite image time series (SITS).
 [Paper](https://link.springer.com/article/10.1007/s10994-020-05942-z)
 * [MSMatch](https://github.com/gomezzz/MSMatch) -> Semi-Supervised Multispectral Scene Classification with Few Labels.
 Includes code to work with both the RGB and the multispectral (MS) versions of EuroSAT dataset and the UC Merced Land Use (UCM) dataset.
 [Paper](https://arxiv.org/abs/2103.10368)
+* [TheColorOutOfSpace](https://github.com/stevinc/TheColorOutOfSpace) -> Pytorch code for the paper "The color out of space: learning self-supervised representations for Earth Observation imagery" using the BigEarthNet dataset

 ## Active learning
 Supervised deep learning techniques typically require a huge number of annotated/labelled examples to provide a training dataset.
 However labelling at scale take significant time, expertise and resources.
 Active learning techniques aim to reduce the total amount of annotation that needs to be performed by selecting the most useful images to label from a large pool of unlabelled examples, thus reducing the time to generate training datasets.
 These processes may be referred to as [Human-in-the-Loop Machine Learning](https://medium.com/pytorch/https-medium-com-robert-munro-active-learning-with-pytorch-2f3ee8ebec)